sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 13. What will happen with SSIS, SSRS, and SQL Server Analysis Services (SSAS)?

     Once the server is upgraded, we should redeploy the SSIS, SSAS, and SSRS projects after changing the connectionStrings.
-If we used project connectionStrings, this will be much easier.
+If we use project connectionStrings, this will be much easier.
 All external connections should be tested thoroughly.

     If we use Database Migration Assistant, SSIS packages will upgrade during the process and will migrate over to the new server.